GluuFederation/tutorials/oidc-sso-tutorials/code/node/jans-passport/README.md

 In below flow diagram you can see how jans-passport ecrypt and sign the user data and pass it to janssen server.

 At janssen server side the verification of jwt, decryption of data, add/update user into ldap, and authenticate user, all this things happens in [Passport Social authentication script](https://github.com/GluuFederation/tutorials/blob/master/oidc-sso-tutorials/code/node/jans-passport/passport-social-jans-script.py).
-You can check logic and flow script.
+You can check logic and flow in [the script](https://github.com/GluuFederation/tutorials/blob/master/oidc-sso-tutorials/code/node/jans-passport/passport-social-jans-script.py).

 ![jans-passport-data](https://user-images.githubusercontent.com/39133739/176386449-e7acbb17-5440-4a01-84f2-f8fde4546d1e.png)

-# Setup
+# Setup and configurations

 ## Setup Jans Passport JS Project